oslabs-beta/nuQLeus/README.md

 connectDb();

+/**
-// 1.
-Define your context either as an object or function //
+ *  1. Define your context either as an object or function.
-//    Add your models in here, if any                     // const userContext = {
+ *     Add your models in here, if any.
+ */
+const userContext = {
   models,
   sampleObject: {},
 };

+/**
-// 2.
-Define your formatResponse, if any, as an object // const userFormatResponse = {
+ *  2. Define your formatResponse, if any, as an object.
+ */
+const userFormatResponse = {
   formatResponse: (res, reqContext) => {
     res.http = {